 You will be invited to attend a two-day or four-evening preparation workshop to give you a better understanding of what is involved and also a time to reflect on your own life experiences.
 You will have the opportunity to meet other prospective foster carers and existing carers to hear their views and experiences.

 Following the workshop you will be asked to reflect on what you have learnt and also if fostering is right for you.
 The training is a valuable part of the process to becoming a foster carer and it is a requirement that you attend prior to going to panel for approval.

 A social worker will conduct a full assessment that involves a series of interviews.
 By getting to know you really well we will be able to make a decision as to which child is best to place in your family.
-If concerns arise during your assessment we will share these with you and you will be given the opportunity to address them.
+It is a chance for you and us to learn more about how fostering will fit in your life.

 During your assessment, we may also take up a housing reference, a reference from an employer, and contact former long-term partners or children.

 Being approved by the Fostering Panel